Edward Langtry: Edward's parents

-Edward Langtry was born in Co.
-Antrim, Ulster on 14 February 1847.
+Edward Langtry was born in County Antrim in Ulster, the northern province in Ireland, on 14 February 1847.
 His mother was Eliza Ray (1825-1854) and his father Robert Langtry (1800–1855), who was the eldest son of George Langty Sr. When old enough, Robert entered the family mercantile and shipping business, but he also had outside interests in natural history, horticulture and yachting.
 He recorded observations from the environment and passed these on to his cousin, naturalist William Thompson, with any specimen he felt were of interest.
 Robert's brother Richard (1810-1858) also helped and many of their contributions were credited in Thompson's Natural History of Ireland vols.
 1 to 4.
 Robert's love of gardening was reflected in horticultural society competitions he entered with his plants, cut flowers, vegetable and fruit, often getting first or second prizes.

 In 1848/49 changes occurred in the family business.
 George Sr. had died in 1846 and Robert's brother George Jr. died in 1849.
 Robert left the Belfast home and moved with his family to "a charming reed-thatched Regency pavilion" called Ardimersey Cottage on Islay, the southernmost island of the Inner Hebrides of Scotland.
 At the time of the move Robert and Eliza had two children, daughter Emily (1846–1896), and Edward.
 Two other children were later born in Scotland: Ida (1849–1919) who was born in Troon and Fanny (1850–1888) born on Islay; both girls were baptised on Islay.

 Islay was owned by Walter Frederick Campbell, but he became bankrupt and the management of the island was placed in the hands of John Ramsay, who was a distiller, merchant and politician.
 A buyer for the island was eventually found in 1853, who was wealthy businessman James Morrison.
 He had an agreement with Ramsay that he would sell a section of Islay to him including the cottage and land where the Langtry family were living.
 Some years later Ramsey made Ardimersey Cottage his home.